-Talking from the storage point of view, PVC Cloning that made its mark in the 1.15 release has moved to beta in this release.
+Talking from the storage point of view, PVC Cloning which made its mark in the 1.15 release, has moved to beta in this release.
 Such cloning requires an additional device at the backend and seamlessly duplicates the entire data volume.
-Also moving to beta is resizing support for CSI volumes and Inline CSI volumes.
+Also, moving to beta is resizing support for CSI volumes and Inline CSI volumes.
 Secrets, configurations, and variations can now be injected into pods with the help of ephemeral volumes.
-This also helps you to conveniently debug running pods, however, it is important to note that it cannot be configured as regular containers.
+This also helps you to conveniently debug running pods.
+However, it is important to note that it cannot be configured as regular containers.

 Endpoint slices, an alternative to endpoint resources is a feature released in alpha with an aim to increase the scalability for Kubernetes services.
 In the case of endpoint resources, adding and removing endpoints is a costly affair.
 Endpoint slices having a limit of 100 endpoints reduces the data requirement for updates.

 Apart from these, there are also some additional updates in this release -

 - Topology Manager, a useful Kubelet component to achieve optimized resource allocations